Row By Row / July 2023

 It’s about ROI

-“A Series II has 90% of the yield-capture features of a GT,” Bollig points out.
+“A Series II has 90% of the yield-capture features of a GT,” he adds.
 “Both models have automatic self-adjusting deck plates, aggressive gathering chains and the longest knife rollers in the industry.
-The GT includes QuadSuspension™ “ear shocks” and larger auger, plus an all-gear drive and a multi-clutch system that give it an edge in technology.
+The GT includes QuadSuspension™ ‘ear shocks’ and larger auger, plus an all-gear drive and a multi-clutch system that gives it an edge in technology.

 Shopping for a Drago

-Bollig notes that many of the same considerations when shopping for a used full-line corn head brand also apply to a used Drago, including age, overall condition, wear of key components, visible damage and more.
+Bollig says that many of the same considerations when shopping for a used full-line corn head brand also apply to a used Drago, including age, overall condition, wear of key components and visible damage.

 “Buyers need to do their homework — to learn more about its previous ownership — where the corn head was used and the care it was given,” he says.
 “Some soil types, such as sandy soils, for example, are harder on corn head components, including gathering chains and poly bonnets.
 And a corn head that has been shedded is always a plus.”